kevinalmansa/TLS_Examples/README.md

 # TLS_Examples
-The Visual Studio Solution consisting of 2 Projects: TLS_Static and TLS_Dynamic.
+Visual Studio Solution consisting of 2 Projects: TLS_Static and TLS_Dynamic.

 These server as examples of Static and Dynamic Thread Local Storage for code execution prior to main().
 Compiled and tested for 32 and 64 bit.
 Tested on Windows 10.